top of page

 To claim your National Trust free family pass, you need to purchase a Reach newspaper, where you'll find your printed pass, and this pass will get you access to selected National Trust sites for free.

-When is the free National Trust pass valid until?
+When can the free National Trust pass be used?

 Can the free National Trust pass be used at all National Trust places?

 This pass is only valid at participating National Trust places.
 Not all places can accept the free passes.
-See here which sites aren't participating, and click here on tips to avoid being charged for admission, view National Trust site opening times, and check any pre-booking requirements.
+See which sites aren't participating, get tips to avoid being charged for admission, view National Trust site opening times, and check any pre-booking requirements.

 The Reach Group includes the following newspapers, and many of these will have the free National Trust family pass printed, but it can vary, so skim through the paper first to make sure your paper has the voucher; it normally mentions it on the front page of the paper:

-Reach also publishes some 120 regional/local papers as well, so check to see if yours has the voucher printed.
+• Reach also publishes about 120 regional and local papers, so check to see if yours has the voucher printed.

 Quick Tip for Grabbing a Free National Trust Pass Without Necessarily Paying Full Price/Premium Prices For The Newspaper